This post may contain affiliate links. Please read our disclosure policy.

 Raw chicken strips in a bowl of buttermilk next to a bowl of flour mixture with a pair of tongs.

-Secret #5: Spice It Up
+Secret #5: Spice it up

 A metal mixing bowl containing flour with a sprinkling of black pepper.

-Secret #6: Dredge and Rest
+Secret #6: Dredge and rest

 Raw chicken pieces coated with flour and seasoning, arranged on a light-colored surface, ready for cooking.

-Secret #7: Heat the Oil
+Secret #7: Heat the oil

-Secret #8: Fry to Perfection
+Secret #8: Fry to perfection

 Four pieces of crispy fried chicken cooking in a black cast-iron skillet on a stove.

 Fry the chicken in batches, avoiding overcrowding the pan.
 Use a thermometer to ensure the oil stays at a steady 350 degrees F. Cook until the chicken is golden brown and cooked through (165 degrees F internal temperature).
+Here’s where you can use an instant-read thermometer, so you’re not slicing into that hot chicken to check it and letting all the good juices run out.

 Secret #9: Drain and Serve